dorisratego/testrepository/readme.md

 #Test repo

-This is a demo on how to use GitHub
+This is a demo on how to use Git and GitHub
+We will learn some simple commands